Public Education & Prevention Programs

 Did you know that 37% of victims of domestic violence feel safest disclosing their abuse to a health care provider?
 Nurses, doctors, and others in this field are poised to identify and assess individuals early on in the cycle of abuse and to provide them with support and assistance in documenting abuse and seeking services.
 DVCCC provides educational presentations tailored to the needs of the medical community, to provide our county’s health care workers with the skills needed to identify and assist victims of abuse.

-If you are interested in learning more about or scheduling educational presentations, contact the Director of Education Programs:
+contact the Director of Education Programs:

 Amelia Rayburn – email@example.com